 2014/15 saw a new departure for the company: the powerful drama THE LIFE AND DEATH OF MARTIN LUTHER KING, a political tragedy rather tha a drama documentary.
 The production also broke new stylistic ground with its multi racial cast playing with and agianst type using masks.
 The production was in huge demand across Europe and will be revived this season (the third consecutive year).

 If this all seems like a triumphant progress we are also aware of our problems and failures.
 Such a huge unfunded structure suffers from weaknesses such as not enough central administration.
 Things will always go wrong in theatre as there are so many variables, shocks and surprises.
 Some, (most) actors will enjoy the challenge and elements of creative chaos, others not.
 We have developed a large group of veterans who are happy to work inside the ensemble, others discover they are not made for us or we for them.
 Our strength is our flexibility and ability to be large and small at the same time.
 Plus of course our artistic integrity and the strong line that connects our early work with what we do now.
 We have always aimed to be both popular and original, that is the heart of Meyerhold’s legacy.
 We combine education and art.
-We care about those tricky morning audiences, they not only pay our bills they provide us with the audience of the future to persuade them that theatre is worth their time.
+We care about those tricky morning audiences, they not only pay our bills they provide us with the audience of the future to persuade them that theatre is worth their time and part of our artistic future.
 We aim to present theatre in English that makes no concessions to its chiefly foreign audience.
 Any play of ours can (and does) perform in Britain or Malta to an adult first language audience as well as to a teenage audience in eastern Slovakia at 9 am.
 We can take equal pleasure in perrforming in in a National Theatre as a community hall.
 We are as fragile and alive as theatre itself.
-We hope we offer something truly alive in the sterile digital world to which we seem doomed.
+We hope we offer something truly vibrant in the sterile digital world to which we seem otherwise doomed.